Maharaja Agrasen Institute of Management and Technology

 Maharaja Agrasen Institute of Management and Technology (MAIMT) was founded in 1997, under Kurukshetra University with the approval of AICTE.
 It is located in Jagadhri, near Chandigarh.
 It is being run by Maharaja Agrasen Sabha which runs another college named Maharaja Agrasen College.

 Admissions

 MCA

-Admissions for MCA are made on the basis of the inter se merit of Online Entrance Test-OLET (MCA)-2014 through online Off- Campus counseling conducted by HSCS through NIC.
-Admission for MCA for Kashmiri Migrants (KM) category shall be made on the basis of inter-se merit of percentage of qualifying exam through On-line Off-Campus counseling.
+Admissions for MCA are made on the basis of the inter se merit of Online Entrance Test-OLET (MCA)-2014 through online Off-Campus counseling conducted by HSCS through NIC.
+Admission for the MCA for Kashmiri Migrants (KM) category shall be made on the basis of inter-se merit of percentage of qualifying exam through online off-campus counseling.

-To be eligible for pursuing MCA from this institute one should be a pass in any recognized bachelor's degree of a minimum of 3 years' duration in any discipline with Mathematics at 10 + 2 level.
-OR Should be a pass in any recognized bachelor's degree of minimum 3 years' duration in any discipline with Mathematics / Statistics as one of the subjects.
-OR Should be a pass in BCA Degree of minimum three years duration from a recognized University.
+To be eligible to pursue an MCA from this institute one should have a pass in any recognized bachelor's degree of a minimum of 3 years duration in any discipline with Mathematics at 10 + 2 level or a pass in any recognized bachelor's degree of a minimum 3 years duration in any discipline with Mathematics / Statistics as one of the subjects or should be a pass in BCA Degree of minimum three years duration from a recognized University.